Discover folk - the CRM for people-powered businesses

 Conclusion

-Succeeding in high-ticket sales in 2024 demands a blend of traditional sales acumen and modern techniques tailored to the change of customer behavior especially in B2B.
-But by focusing on personalization, expertise, relationship building, and leveraging technology like a CRM platform, can help no matter what your price tag is.
+Succeeding in high-ticket sales in 2025 demands a blend of traditional sales acumen and modern techniques tailored to the change of customer behavior especially in B2B.
+But by focusing on personalization, expertise, relationship building, and leveraging technology like folk CRM platform - particularly for teams of 20-50 people who need sophisticated features without enterprise complexity - can help no matter what your price tag is.

 More resources